sraocodes/DAA/content/casestudy1.md

     imageHeight: "400px"
     textPosition: "bottom"

-- name: "Conclusions: Implications of the Study"
+  - name: "Implications of the Study"
     text: "The integration of SIMPLACE and CRootbox models provides insights into root-soil interactions and soil compaction effects.
 This coupled model simulates relationships between soil compaction, weather, and crop species, offering information relevant to agricultural productivity under varying environmental conditions.
 The model's simulation of root adaptive plasticity to local soil conditions allows for the exploration of genotype-environment-management interactions.
 This capability may assist in cultivar selection and research on root traits.
 The model's approach to analyzing root growth patterns and their impact on yield could contribute to the development of agricultural practices."
     textPosition: "top"
     list: